 Healthy yogurt combines all the positive aspects of dairy–a trove of vitamins, minerals, antioxidants, protein, good fats, and probiotics, without the sugar (12).
 One serving contains half the iodine, a third of the calcium and omega-3 fatty acids, and is a good source of protein, many B vitamins, zinc and selenium.
 Good yogurt is loaded with antioxidants (lutein, beta-carotene, vitamin E) found only in the animal fat.
 CLA, another fatty substance found only in grass-fed meat and dairy, has been shown convincingly to improve body composition (13).
 Indeed, full-fat yogurt is one of the few foods linked to weight loss and preventing metabolic disease (14).
 Many nutrients in natural yogurt add health and support for a detox diet, including a reduced risk for diabetes (15), bowel cancer (16), cardiovascular disease (17), and better weight management (2, 14, 18-20).

-Indeed, grass-fed, full-fat yogurts are abundant in substances that aid detox and fasting (22).
+Grass-fed, full-fat yogurts are replete with substances that aid detox and fasting (22).
 Our ancestors thrived on full-fat, plain yogurt for thousands of years.
 Eating the old-fashioned way is what works (23).

 1. Andersen CH.
 (2014) The Top 10 Cleanses of 2014. http://www.shape.com/healthy-eating/healthy-drinks/top-10-cleanses-2014